-From the jungle over to the left, a dishevelled wide-eyed yogi emerges, carrying a giant log on his shoulder.
-He states in broken but matter-of-fact English that there are wild elephants in the jungle, that I will get lost and that I will almost certainly die without him as my guide.
+From the jungle, a dishevelled wide-eyed yogi emerges, carrying a giant log on his shoulder.
+He states in broken but matter-of-fact English that there are wild elephants in the jungle, that I will get lost and almost certainly die.
+He offers to be my guide.
 I shake my head until he leaves.
-Thelma and the others will show up when I need them.
+Thelma and the others will show up any second.
+Things will be okay.

-Filled with a fluttering barely-caged sense of anticipation, I take the path into the jungle and follow a right fork.
-Suddenly, the yogi appears in the path in front of me.
+Filled with a fluttering barely-caged sense of anticipation, I take the path into the jungle, following a right fork.
+Out of nowhere, the yogi appears suddenly in front of me.
 My heart stops and then restarts, pounding double-time.
 He is carrying a different log and smoking a beedi.

 I watch mesmerised as the smoke curls up from his cigarette.
 The sun emerges from behind a cloud and as quickly as he appeared, he is gone.
 Vanished into thin air.
 “Scraaaa-pppeee?”
 I warble into the gaping nothingness, already running on the spot.

 The buildings are deserted shells, graffitied, and crumbling; each permeated with an unsettling stillness.
 Some extend underground, stretching out in long dark subterranean corridors.
-There is broken glass, collapsed ceilings, twisted metal, obscene drawings everywhere.
-The huge sprawling Ashram has been swallowed by the forest, reclaimed and these buildings have started to decompose.
+There is broken glass, collapsed ceilings, twisted metal, obscene drawings and graffiti everywhere.
+I can’t help but think of Charles Manson as I navigate amongst the dilapidation, taking in the unsettling scrawls.
+These buildings are decomposing – the huge sprawling Ashram is being swallowed by the jungle, reclaimed.

 It is impossible to know if the muggy fear that I feel as I explore is because I sense a presence or am uneasy from the total lack of a presence, of other people.
 I watch bewitched as a leaf twirls on a thread of a spider’s web.